 There are two approaches we have seen with remote-first companies, and you'll notice we say remote-first not remoteonly.
-The first approach is for companies to repurpose their office environment as working space for employees to collaborate with each other when in-person meeting required.
-This requires thoughtful consideration on what types of interaction make more sense to occur in person and which interactions can happen asynchronously, over the phone or over a video chat.
+The first approach is for companies to repurpose their office environment as a coworking space for employees to collaborate with each other when in-person meetina an is required.
+This requires some thoughtful consideration on what types of interaction make more sense to occur in person and which interactions can happen asynchronously, over the phone or over a video chat.
 A great example to look at is Automattic - a distributed company with over 1200 Automatticians spread across 77 countries (and 93 different languages.
 They are behind popular publishing and internet platforms like Tumblr and WordPress and are incredibly productive.